 I keep my kit, Kula Cloth, trowel/tent stake and hand sanitizer where it can be easily accessed–it’s not going to help you if its in the bottom of your pack!

 My bathroom routine consists of taking my bag, water bottle and handy bottle of spray hand sanitizer to the nearest latrine (first choice) or a suitable spot 200 ft away from water, the trail or people.
 Open your kit and take out the items you need.

-Tip: If you are using a cathole, dig a nearby hole after you poop, and use a stick or leaves (not your trowel) to move it into the hole vs, trying to play the “aim game”
+Tip: If you are using a cathole, dig a nearby hole after you poop, and use a stick or leaves (not your trowel) to move it into the hole vs, trying to rush or play the “aim game”